sammmlow/openspacesg/README.rst

 Our community is a community of professionals, rather than a professional community, and therefore all of our activities are informal, self-funded and volunteer-driven.
 If you would love to make a difference to the community, `join our community <https://forms.office.com/r/jYxk1QAHPH>`_ and be a contributor!

+Please do check out our main website for more information.

 |

-Please do check out our main website for more information.

 Contributing Guidelines
 -----------------------

 In a nutshell, the idea of this community web page is to democratise the publishing of web content by everyone in the community.
 To do so, make sure you have **Python 3** with **Sphinx** and the **Sphinx-Panels** extension installed (using conda or pip).
 For full details, follow this `contributing guide <https://openspacesg.com/contrib.html>`_.

+|

 Contact
 -------

-If you have any queries feel free to reach out to our community at
+If you have any queries feel free to reach out to our community at:

 openspacesg@outlook.com